abhitatachar2000/order-management-system/README.md

 - If the inventory does not contain the item, an exception is returned, and the user is responded with a 500 Internal Server Error.
 - If the inventory contains the item, then the item is returned to the service, which uses the item to check if the order quantity is <= to the stock available.

+If the stock is not sufficient to place the order, a 500 Internal Server Error is returned to the user with a message that sufficient stock is not available.
+If not, then the order is successfully stored in the DB.

+Once the order is stored, a new request is made to the inventory service to update the stock.

 ## API Specifications For Each Microservice